How to Stay Sober in Recovery

 For an addict, one day everything will stop working.

-To stay sober from drugs and alcohol there will need to be need proper therapy and life-skills in place to achieve recovery.
+To stay sober from drugs and alcohol there will need to need proper therapy and life-skills in place to achieve recovery.

 One addict in recovery decided to share their story of overdosing, entering drug rehab, and learning to stay sober from drugs and alcohol.